chef/chef-web-docs/chef_master/source/resource_apt_repository.rst

 ``key``
    **Ruby Type:** String, Array

-   If a keyserver is provided, this is assumed to be the fingerprint; otherwise it can be either the URI to the GPG key for the repo, or a cookbook_file.
+   If a keyserver is provided, this is assumed to be the fingerprint; otherwise it can be either the URI of GPG key for the repo, or a cookbook_file.
 Default value: ``nil``.

-   An array of keys is supported in Chef client 13.4 or later.
+   New in Chef client 13.4.

 ``key_proxy``
    **Ruby Type:** String